uswds/uswds/SECURITY.md

    NPM ensures you’re using a legitimate copy of USWDS straight from the source.
    It also makes it easier to stay up-to-date with the latest USWDS version.

-To learn more about our security best practices or to report a security issue, please [email us](mailto:uswds@support.digitalgov.gov).
+To learn more about our security practices or to report a security issue, please [email us](mailto:uswds@support.digitalgov.gov).